OkayHughes/open-lab-notebook/src/posts/moonshot/barcode_tracer.md

 Related idea that's almost already not being done:
 Partition the equations into a prognostic and a control term, add probability distribution to control term.
-Use this to do hypothesis testing. [https://www.sciencedirect.com/science/article/pii/S1053811909011999]
+Use this to do hypothesis testing. [https://www.sciencedirect.com/science/article/pii/S1053811909011999].
+Main idea is to do formal hypothesis testing by making ensemble-aware adjustments to the model state in the lead up to an event.
+Null hypothesis in this case: "modifying this variable at this point does not correlate with the strength of measured signal after lag"